1/27/2014Redflex Bribery Scandal Spreads Nationwide

 Former red light camera executive says current Redflex management is responsible for bribing local officials in ten states.

 The Redflex bribery scheme is widespread and ongoing, according to the Australian photo enforcement firm's former executive vice president, Aaron M. Rosenberg.
-Local Officials in Arizona, California, Colorado, Florida, Georgia, Massachusetts, New Jersey, New Mexico, Tennessee and Washington received gifts and other financial incentives intended to encourage them to do business with Redflex.
+Local Officials in Arizona, California, Colorado, Florida, Georgia, Massachusetts, New Jersey, New Mexico, Tennessee, Virginia and Washington received gifts and other financial incentives intended to encourage them to do business with Redflex.

 Redflex filed suit against Rosenberg last February accusing him of misappropriating funds in an attempt to pin the blame for bribery charges on the former executive.
 The attempt to make Rosenberg the scapegoat may have backfired, as he fired back with documents that could bring down other current company employees.
 As part of a massive damage control effort, Redflex fired several high-ranking officers of the company to show that the firm had cleansed itself of the taint of bribery.
 Not so, says Rosenberg.